Bayesian Algorithmic Mechanism Design: Model and Definitions

-\paragraph*{Computation.} Our main task in demonstrating that the approximation complexity of algorithms and BIC mechanisms is the same by giving an approximation-preserving reduction from the BIC mechanism design problem to the algorithm design problem.
+\paragraph*{Computation} Our main task in demonstrating that the approximation complexity of algorithms and BIC mechanisms is the same by giving an approximation-preserving reduction from the BIC mechanism design problem to the algorithm design problem.
 In other words, we use the algorithm's allocation rule to compute the mechanism's allocation and payment rules.
 As we are in a Bayesian setting this computation will also need access to the distribution.

-We consider two models of computation: an {\em ideal model} and an {\em oracle model}.
+We consider two models of computation: an {\em ideal model} and a {\em black-box model}.
 In the ideal model, we will assume we have explicit access to the functional form of the distribution and allocation rule and we will assume we can perform calculus on these functions.
-While this model is not realistic, we present it for the sake of clearly explaining the economic theory that drives our results.
-In the oracle (a.k.a. black-box) model we will assume we can query the algorithm on any input and that we can sample from the distribution on any subinterval of its support.
-Our philosophy is that the ideal model is predictive of what is implementable in polynomial time and we verify this philosophy by instantiating approximately the same reduction under the oracle model.
+While this model is not realistic, we present it for the sake of clarity in explaining the economic theory that drives our results.
+In the black-box model we will assume we can query the algorithm on any input and that we can sample from the distribution on any subinterval of its support.
+Our philosophy is that the ideal model is predictive of what is implementable in polynomial time and we verify this philosophy by instantiating approximately the same reduction under the black-box model.

-We give our algorithm runtimes in the oracle model in terms of the number of calls to the algorithm oracle.
-This is justified as each such call requires at most a linear number of calls to the distribution oracle and no significant additional computation is needed.